-Participants are able to listen to speakers of honour and take part in ceremonies in support of efforts to end violence against women and children.
-These efforts include a day of fasting, participation in ceremonies and healing circles for men and women, and a feast at sunset marking the end of the fast.
+Participants listened to speakers of honour and took part in ceremonies in support of efforts to end violence against women and children.
+These efforts included a day of fasting, participation in ceremonies and healing circles for men and women, and a feast at sunset marking the end of the fast.

 Why participate in the Moose Hide Campaign fast?

 On an early August morning in 2011, Paul Lacerte and his daughter Raven were hunting moose near the infamous Highway of Tears.

 They had brought down a moose that would help feed their family for the winter and provide a moose hide for cultural purposes.
 As Raven was skinning the moose she and her father couldn't help but realize how close they were to the highway that has brought so much sorrow to communities along the long and winding path.
 Paul knew his young daughter deserved a life free of violence and as they spoke and worked, and idea came to them.